9th Light Infantry Regiment

 The 9th Light Infantry Regiment (9e régiment d’infanterie légère) was a French army regiment.
-One of the most notable infantry regiments in the Napoleonic Wars, it was awarded the title "Incomparable" by Napoleon Bonaparte after their brilliant performance at the Battle of Marengo on 14 June 1800.
-The regiment went on to serve with distinction in the Ulm Campaign, at the Battle of Dürenstein (11 November 1805), the Jena Campaign (1806), and the Battle of Friedland (14 June 1807).
+One of the most notable infantry regiments in the Napoleonic Wars, it was awarded the title of "Incomparable" by Napoleon Bonaparte after its brilliant performance at the Battle of Marengo on the 14th of June, 1800.
+The regiment went on to serve with high distinction in the Ulm Campaign, at the Battle of Dürenstein (11 November 1805), the Jena Campaign (1806), and the Battle of Friedland (14 June 1807).
 The regiment then served in the Peninsular War taking a notable role at the Battle of Talavera 27–28 July 1809 and the Siege of Badajoz (1812).
 Battalions from the regiment also fought on the Wagram Campaign (1809), at the Battle of Leipzig (16–19 October 1813), and Napoleon's campaigns in France (1814).
 During the Hundred Days the 9th Light fought at Battle of Ligny (16 June 1815) and the Battle of Wavre (18–19 June 1815).
 The regiment was disbanded in the aftermath of the Bourbon Restoration.